 •Past performance – While this area in which the underlying property is based has experienced capital growth in the land value in the past, this is no indication it will increase in value in the future.

 • Liquidity risk – An Investor cannot withdraw from the Sub-Fund until the Sub-Fund is terminated, and the Underlying Property is sold.
-DomaCom does intend to offer a facility through which Investors can seek to sell their Units to another party, however there is no guarantee of this.
+DomaCom does intend to offer a facility through which Investors can seek to sell their Units to another party, however, there is no guarantee of this.

-• Insufficient income – The costs associated with Underlying Property may exceed its income, however if there is a shortfall Investors will be given an opportunity to subscribe for additional Units in the Sub-Fund to meet those expenses pro rata to their Unit holding in the Sub-Fund.
+• Insufficient income – The costs associated with Underlying Property may exceed its income, however, if there is a shortfall, Investors will be given an opportunity to subscribe for additional Units in the Sub-Fund to meet those expenses pro rata to their Unit holding in the Sub-Fund.
 Investors who don’t subscribe for further units will have their investment in the Sub-Fund diluted.

-• Vacancy risk – a property manager will be appointed to manager the property and secure tenants to tenant the property and derive income from the underlying property.
+• Vacancy risk – a property manager will be appointed to manage the property and secure tenants to tenant the property and derive income from the underlying property.
 If tenants are not secured there is a risk that the property will not generate the income that has been budgeted for.
 If this were to occur the investors may be required to raise further funds to offset the expenses of running the property.

-• Unexpected property event – The risk that the Underlying Property may be negatively impacted due to a property specific event, for example, a change could occur to local zoning rules, development of competing and other events that were not anticipated at the time of acquisition.
+• Unexpected property event – The risk that the Underlying Property may be negatively impacted due to a property-specific event, for example, a change could occur to local zoning rules, development of competing and other events that were not anticipated at the time of acquisition.

-• Economic risk – There is a risk that the general economic conditions in Australia may change in relation to interest rates, employment rate and economic growth that could in turn have an impact on the Property market and specifically the value of the Underlying Property.
+• Economic risk – There is a risk that the general economic conditions in Australia may change in relation to interest rates, employment rate and economic growth that could, in turn, have an impact on the Property market and specifically the value of the Underlying Property.